How to Cool Down a MacBook?

 Resetting the System Management Controller (SMC) can potentially prevent your Mac from overheating by resolving certain hardware and power-related issues.

 The SMC is responsible for managing power, thermal management, and other essential functions on your Mac.
-Resetting the system management controller allows it to revert to its default settings, which can resolve any underlying issues causing excessive heat generation.
+Resetting the system management controller resolves heat issues by restoring it to default settings.

 Here’s how you can reset the system management controller on your Mac: